 - There is an optional break of 15 minutes after the completion of two sections.

 - 15 minutes are allotted to a tutorial in the beginning and 15 minutes for post test survey in the end.

 Process of Construction of the DAT Testing Items

-Detailed Explanation of the DAT Format
+Detailed Explanation of the Test Format

-DAT has four predefined sections for testing students’ skills.
+The test has four predefined sections for testing students’ skills.
 These are explained below.

 1. Survey of Natural Sciences